NREL/resstock/docs/source/workflow_outputs.rst

 Timeseries Outputs
 ------------------

-The measure will generate a timeseries CSV output file if the Timeseries Reporting Frequency argument is specified and one or more Generate Timeseries Output arguments are true.
+OpenStudio-HPXML can optionally generate a timeseries CSV output file.
 The timeseries output file is called results_timeseries.csv and co-located with the EnergyPlus output.

 Depending on the outputs requested, CSV files may include: